openresty/lua-ssl-nginx-module/README.md

 features like automatic TLS session ticket key manipulation and rotation (on the global network level).

-For global TLS session ticket key rotation, we require a central mechanism (could be in a dedicated NGINX or OpenResty server itself) to feed the TLS session ticket keys for each hour in Memcached servers or Memcached-compatible servers (like Kyoto Tycoon).
+For global TLS session ticket key rotation, we require an external mechanism (could be in a dedicated NGINX or OpenResty server itself, however) to feed the TLS session ticket keys for each hour in Memcached servers or Memcached-compatible servers (like Kyoto Tycoon).
 Each NGINX or OpenResty server node simply queries the Memcached server(s) with a key containing the timestamp every hour.